-€/m 2008R 2009
+€/m 2009 2010

-Freedom life business n/a 0
+Freedom life business 0 (21)

 Other traditional life business 1 1

-Unit-linked life business 116 56
+Unit-linked life business 56 56

-Index-linked life business 27 15
+Index-linked life business 15 5

-VALUE OF NEW COVERED BUSINESS 144 72
+VALUE OF NEW COVERED BUSINESS 72 41

-The decrease in the value of new unit-linked business is mainly due to a reduction in the sales volume of the recurring premium products and different mix of products, where customers have chosen less aggressive investment profiles.
-As far as the index-linked policies are concerned the main reason for the reduction of the value is due to the reduction of the duration of the policies sold but also to lower premium volumes, as no new business was sold following the issue of ISVAP Regolamento 32.
-The profitability of the Freedom Life policy is marginal, but it should be noted that the associated Freedom current account is more profitable than other accounts due to the higher average daily balance.
+The value of new unit-linked business is stable and this is mainly due to an increase in profitability, thanks to more aggressive investment profiles, which offset a slight fall in the sales volume.
+As far as the index-linked policies are concerned are now sold only in Spain, following the issue of ISVAP Regolamento 32 in Italy.
+The profitability of the Freedom Life policy is negative mainly because of the economic scenarios.
+It should be noted that the associated Freedom current account is more profitable than other accounts due to the higher average daily balance and then that overall profitability of the two products, sold as a single service, is positive.